DevDogs-UGA/DevDogs-Website/README.md

 - **Tailwind CSS**

 ### Contributor Requirements
-To contribute to this website, you should have a general understanding of JavaScript, HTML, CSS, and React.js.
+To contribute to this website, you should have a basic understanding of JavaScript, HTML, CSS, and React.js.

 ## Getting Started